jaredbotte/asic-prototyping-labs/documents/uart-receiver.md

 | ascii | input | 8 bits | the 8-bit ascii value to interpret |
 | disp | output | 7 bits | the 7-segment display to output on |

-Since 7 segment displays have 7 segments which can be on or off, we can theoretically display all 128 characters defined by the original ASCII standard.
+Since 7 segment displays have 7 segments which can be on or off, we can theoretically display all 128 characters defined by the original ASCII standard (2^7 = 128).
 However, many of these characters are unrecognizable (think x, m, and w) and thus wouldn't make much practical sense to implement.

 Instead, we'll implement the characters that display nicely, and have a catch-all case to display nothing for all the other characters.